stikkireddy/mlflow-extensions/README.md

 We have not tested all of them please raise a issue if there is one that does not work.
 We will work on documenting models and configs.
 Please document the model, size, and config you used to deploy where you ran into issues.

+##### Ollama engine

+Here are the list of supported models for ollama.
+[Link to model list.](https://ollama.com/library)

+**Keep in mind databricks serving endpoints only have 4gb of memory per container.** [Link to docs.](https://docs.databricks.com/en/machine-learning/model-serving/model-serving-limits.html#limitations)

 ## Disclaimer
 mlflow-extensions is not developed, endorsed not supported by Databricks.
 It is provided as-is; no warranty is derived from using this package.